miroslavsajko/ppmscan/README.md

 You can specify also specific manager ids that will be scanned outside of your range.

-### requestedSports
+### teamFilters

 A list of sports in which a manager must have a team to be included in the result.
 If a manager doesn't have a team from requested sports, the manager is skipped.
 Allowed values are "HOCKEY", "SOCCER", "HANDBALL" and "BASKETBALL".

 ### lastLoginDaysRecentlyActiveThreshold

-Threshold for how a manager is considered inactive.
-If his last login was less than X days ago, he is considered inactive and is included in the result.
+Threshold for the last login date of a manager.
+If it was more than X days ago, he is considered inactive and he is included in the result.

 ### lastLoginDayDifferenceSumThreshold

-Threshold for calculating a manager's activity.
-For each login entry a difference between now and the login date is calculated and summed - if the sum is more than X, he is considered inactive and he is included in the result.
-This is a good indicator for users that are active irregularly
+Threshold for last 5 login dates of a manager.
+For each login entry we calculate how many days ago the manager logged in.
+Then we summarize these 5 numbers and if the sum is more than X, the manager is considered inactive and he is included in the result.
+This is a good indicator for users that are active irregularly.

-Example: Today is 20th day of a month, the manager logged in on 19th, 16th, 11th, 9th and 5th.
-The differences is 1, 4, 9, 11 and 15, it's sum is 40.
+Example: Today is 20.01.2022, the manager logged in on 19.01., 16.01., 11.01., 09.01. and 05.01.
+The differences are 1, 4, 9, 11 and 15, it's sum is 40.

 ### lastLoginCriteriaMatch